-Authentication Mechanism Strength of Mechanism Username and Password (Admin and Sensor Operator(s)) The password is an alphanumeric string of a minimum of fifteen (15) characters chosen from the set of ninety-three (93) printable and human-readable characters.
+Authentication Mechanism Strength of Mechanism Username and Password (Admin) The password is an alphanumeric string of a minimum of fifteen (15) characters chosen from the set of ninety-three (93) printable and human-readable characters.
 Whitespace and "?" are not allowed.
 New passwords are required to include 2 uppercase characters, 2 lowercase characters, 2 numeric characters, and 2 special characters.
-The probability that a random attempt will succeed or a false acceptance will occur is $1/{(10^2)(26^4)(31^2)(93^7)}$ which is less than $1/1,000,000$.
+The probability that a random attempt will succeed or a false acceptance will occur is 1/{(10^2)(26^4)(31^2)(93^7)} which is less than 1/1,000,000.
 After three (3) consecutive failed authentication attempts, the module will enforce a one (1) minute delay prior to allowing retry.
 Additionally, the module only supports 5 concurrent SSH sessions.
-Thus, the probability of successfully authenticating to the module within one minute through random attempts is $(35)/{(10^2)(26^4)(31^2)(93^7)}$, which is less than $1/100,000$.
+Thus, the probability of successfully authenticating to the module within one minute through random attempts is (35)/{(10^2)(26^4)(31^2)(93^7)}, which is less than 1/100,000.

-Authentication Mechanism Strength of Mechanism Shared Secret (M-8000 S) The Shared Secret is an alphanumeric string of a minimum of six (6) characters chosen from the set of ninety-three (93) printable and human-readable characters.
+Authentication Mechanism Strength of Mechanism Shared Secret (M-8000 P) The Shared Secret is an alphanumeric string of a minimum of six (6) characters chosen from the set of ninety-three (93) printable and human-readable characters.
 Whitespace and "?" are not allowed.
 The probability that a random attempt will succeed or a false acceptance will occur is 1/93^6 which is less than 1/1,000,000.
 After setting the Shared Secret, the module requires a reboot in order to authenticate.
 The reboot takes longer than one minute before authentication is achieved, and if authentication fails, the module automatically reboots a second time.
 The probability of successfully authenticating to the module within one minute through random attempts is 1/93^6 which is less than 1/100,000.
-Digital Certificate RSA 2048-bit keys using SHA-256 are used for the signing (in isolated McAfee laboratory) and verification (by sensor) of digital signatures.
-The probability that a random attempt will succeed or a false acceptance will occur is 1/2^112 which is less than 1/1,000,000.
-The module can only perform one (1) digital certificate verification per second.
-The probability of successfully authenticating to the module within one minute through random attempts is 60/2^112 which is less than 1/100,000.
-Username, Privacy and Authentication Key The privacy key and authentication key together make an alphanumeric string of a minimum of sixteen (16) characters chosen from the set of sixty-two (62) numbers, lower case letters, and upper case letters.
-The probability that a random attempt will succeed or a false acceptance will occur is 1/62^16 which is less than 1/1,000,000.
-The module will allow approximately one (1) attempt per millisecond, meaning that 60,000 attempts can be made per minute.
-The probability of successfully authenticating to the module within one minute through random attempts is 60,000/62^16 which is less than 1/100,000.